crisdiaz-github/Portfolio_Repo/README.md

 ## Projects
-These are a few projects that I made during the Higher education studies (in Spain named: CFGS).
+These are a few projects that I made during my last year in the Higher education studies (in Spain named: CFGS).

 **VR_Shooter:** https://github.com/crisdiaz-github/VR_Shooter